 \section{Introduction}

-Score-based diffusion models are a generative modeling framework based on the fact that the process of a stochastic differential equation (SDE) admits a time-reversal process, which is given by another SDE depending on the score of the (forward) distribution \cite{karras, song21}.
+Score-based diffusion models are a generative modeling framework based on the fact that the process of a stochastic differential equation (SDE) admits a time-reversal process, which is given by another SDE depending on the score of the (forward) distribution \citep{karras, song2021scorebasedmodeling}.
 The forward process is used for training, and the reverse process is used for sampling.
-Since the main interest is in the distribution itself and not in particular paths of the SDE, a whole family of SDEs (i.e. equation \eqref{rev sde}, with the parameter $\gamma=\gamma(t)$), including an ordinary differential equation (probability flow ODE, corresponding to $\gamma(t) = 0$), can be used for sampling.
-In this work, we estimate the evolution, along the sampling process, of the Kullback-Leibler divergence (KL divergence), also known as relative entropy, between the generated and the target distributions, as it depends on the free stochasticity parameter of the family of SDEs/ODE, and as it is affected by approximations of the starting sampling distribution (by a known easy-to-sample distribution) and by approximations of the score function (done in the training phase).
-This partially answers open questions concerning the role of stochasticity in diffusion model sampling \cite{song21, karras, closingthegap}.
-We complement the rigorous theoretical error estimates with numerical experiments on a one-dimensional problem with known exact distribution and score function, a two-dimensional problem, and also with a fully analytical example.
-In doing so, we shed some light on the influence of these errors and of the different choices of the stochasticity parameter on the quality of the generated distribution.
+Since the main interest is in the distribution itself and not in particular paths of the SDE, a whole family of SDEs, indexed by a stochasticity parameter $\gamma=\gamma(t)$, including an ordinary differential equation (the probability flow ODE, corresponding to $\gamma(t) = 0$), can be used for sampling.
+A major motivation of this work is to provide insight into the experimental evidence that stochasticity can either benefit or harm performance \citep{song2021implicitmodels, song2021scorebasedmodeling, karras}.